espressif/esp-iot-solution/docs/en/usb/usb_phy.rst

 Method 1: Switch the USB-PHY connection to USB-OTG by configuring the registers.

-* The USB Host Driver or TinyUSB protocol stack internally switches the connection of the internal USB-PHY to USB-OTG by configuring USB PHY registers.
+* The USB Host Driver or TinyUSB stack internally switches the connection of the internal USB-PHY to USB-OTG by configuring USB PHY registers.
 For more information, please refer to the `USB PHY Configuration API <https://github.com/espressif/esp-idf/blob/master/components/usb/include/esp_private/usb_phy.h>`_.

-Method 2: Switch the default connection of USB-PHY to USB-OTG by burning the efuse usb_phy_sel bit to 1.
+Method 2: Switch the default connection of USB-PHY to USB-OTG by burning the efuse ``usb_phy_sel`` bit to 1.

 * This efuse bit should only be burned if the user needs to use USB-OTG functionality in Boot mode.
 Once burned, when the chip enters Boot mode, it will utilize the download functionality provided by USB-OTG, such as USB DFU.